IBPS RRB – Eligibility Criteria

 Experience: One year.

 (iii).
-Law Officer: Degree from a recognised University in Law or its equivalent with a minimum of 50% marks in aggregate.
+Law Officer: Degree from a recognized University in Law or its equivalent with a minimum of 50% marks in aggregate

 Experience: Two years as an advocate or should have worked as Law Officer in Banks or Financial Institutions for a period not less than two years.